squirrel-forge/composer.laravel.cs/README.md

 Any *.php files that are copied and not linked, will have "../" replaced with the new relative path to the laravel root.

+### Moving the public directory
-**If you are moving/copying the public directory** and not linking, in your Kernels, set following code to let laravel know of the move:
+If you must **move/copy** the public directory and *not link* it to another location, in your Kernels, set following code to let laravel know of the move:

 ```php
 use function SquirrelForge\Laravel\CoreSupport\joinAndResolvePaths;